4.3.3 Implementing court orders made under the child support legislation

 Children in full-time education

 Some institutions such as TAFE offer a range of courses from secondary education to vocational training and higher education courses.
 Tertiary education involves a distinct qualification, a certificate, diploma or degree, rather than matriculation or vocational training.
 The Registrar will ask for evidence from the payee about the child's student status.
-If the child is still at school, the Registrar will find that the child is in full-time education.
+If the child is still at secondary school, the Registrar will find that the child is in full-time education.

 Orders & notations